DynNPC/DynNPC/README.md

    pip install -r requirements.txt
    ```

-4. Configure AdvFuzz to work with the specific ADS and simulation environment：
+4. Configure DynNPC to work with the specific ADS and simulation environment：
-      - Modify the `src/configs/config.yaml` file to specify the simulation environment and the ADS to be tested.
+      - *Straight Road* : Modify the `src/configs/config.yaml` file to specify the simulation environment and the ADS to be tested.
+      - *Intersection* : Modify the `src/configs/config_int.yaml` file to specify the simulation environment and the ADS to be tested.
       - Modify the `src/settings` file to specify the map and scenario to be tested.

-5. Run AdvFuzz:
+5. Run DynNPC:
    ```sh
    python src/main.py
    ```